Skip to content

 • Avoid harsh chemicals that can degrade materials over time

-2) Jackets & Pants: Abrasion Resistance + Armor (Both Matter)
+2) Jackets & Pants: Abrasion + Armor

 A) Two Types of Protection